Thanks guys! You are all amazing. Project details coming soon...

 The Observatoire de Lyon.
 Well, technically the French Atomic Agency.
 Well, technically the European Union.
 Academic funding is weird.

-Favourite thing to do in science (Note: Favourite thing *in science*) I love coming up with new projects.
+Favourite thing to do in my job: (Note: Favourite thing *in science*) I love coming up with new projects.
 It’s much easier to come up with cool ideas than it is to finish them.

 I run computer simulations on supercomputers of the gas inside galaxies to try to understand how stars and galaxies are made.